chef/chef-web-docs/chef_master/source/knife_data_bag.rst

    The name of a specific item within a data bag.

 ``--secret SECRET``
    The encryption key that is used for values contained within a data bag item.
-If ``secret`` is not specified, the chef-client looks for a secret at the path specified by the ``encrypted_data_bag_secret`` setting in the client.rb file.
+If ``secret`` is not specified, the Chef Infra Client looks for a secret at the path specified by the ``encrypted_data_bag_secret`` setting in the client.rb file.

 ``--secret-file FILE``
    The path to the file that contains the encryption key.